-An important use of DIR tables is to populate a list of files used to create a multiple=2 table.
+DIR tables can be used to populate a list of files used to create a multiple=2 table.
+However, this is not as useful as it was when the multiple 3 did not exist.

 Windows Management Instrumentation Table Type "WMI"